USD ($)

 These cables consist of twisted pairs of copper wires enclosed in a protective jacket.
 Copper cabling is commonly used for Ethernet connections within shorter distances, typically up to 100 meters.

 It is widely deployed in office networks, home networks, and other LAN environments.
-Here are the pictures of Rj-45 connectors and RJ-45 ports on a Cisco 3560CX switch.
+Here are the pictures of RJ-45 connectors and RJ-45 ports on a Cisco 3560CX switch.

 banner image